All Episodes

 When it comes to winning elections, they know they can't cost people jobs.

-I believe very strongly, and I think the evidence could not be more clear that for Democrats, step one is always power, step two is what we do after that.
+I believe very strongly, and I think the evidence could not be more clear, that for Democrats, step one is always power.

 Their hold on power, their maintenance, their consolidation, their exercising of that power is the first and most important step.

-They believe in the collective, they believe in the collectivization of all of us, and in order to move us at their whim, they of course have to centralize power.
+And in order to move us at their whim, they, of course, have to centralize power.

-The environment and the environmentalist movement is the biggest, most open door for them on that issue, because everything can tie into the environment.
+The environment and the environmentalist movement is the biggest, most open door for them on that issue because everything can tie into the environment.

-They have opposed without getting too open about it, hydraulic fracturing, despite the fact that that's been a huge boon to the U.S. economy and will put us in the place of being the largest fossil fuel exporter in the world if we do it right.
+They have opposed, without getting too open about it, hydraulic fracturing, despite the fact that that's been a huge boon to the U.S. economy and will put us in the place of being the largest fossil fuel exporter in the world if we do it right.

 I think we should take that title away from Russia, take that title away from Saudi Arabia.